tidyverse/tidyups/005-github-simplification.md

-    Particularly problematic for gert, which is an ROpenSci project, so if we move to tidyverse, it would probably need to move to a different repo.
+    Particularly problematic for gert, which is an ROpenSci project, so if we move to tidyverse, it would probably need to move to a different organisation.

 -   No longer a one-to-one relationship between package homepage and GitHub organisation.
 (But could resolve in a second phase).

--   Lose ability to bury less-important packages in r-lib; i.e. harder to highlight most important packages in tidyverse.
+-   Lose ability to bury less-important packages in r-lib; i.e. harder to highlight most important packages in tidyverse because the number of packages is overwhelming.

 ### Move to r-lib org